Chart Color Schemes

 Coal Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that may affect this region: Road Rehabilitation - South Parade, Blackalls Park; Temporary works to reopen Fennell Crescent culvert, Blackalls Park; Rathmines Park Transformation; and 114-120 Cary Street Mixed Use Development.
-The following details those most relevant.
+AreaSearch has identified two projects likely affecting the area: Road Rehabilitation - South Parade, Blackalls Park; Temporary works to reopen Fennell Crescent culvert, Blackalls Park; Rathmines Park Transformation; and 114-120 Cary Street Mixed Use Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.